derekquinn/cyansky/Readme.md

 `SwiftUI` fundamentally differs from Apple's previous frameworks below the hood.
 Consider how view-level state is governed.
 For example, a similar iOS applciation like [BlueSky](https://github.com/derekquinn/ios-bluesky) contains delegates & data sources that are common in `UIKit`.
 Instead, `SwiftUI` contains a score of exciting [property wrappers](https://www.hackingwithswift.com/quick-start/swiftui/all-swiftui-property-wrappers-explained-and-compared).
 This application employs state management as outlined below.
 - In `WeatherView`, `@ObservedObject` is applied to the `viewModel` to link it to an external class, in this case `WeatherViewModel`.
 - `WeatherViewModel` conforms to `ObservableObject`which allows the data to be shared across views.
 One caveat here is that `WeatherViewModel` has to contain a `class` (`struct` will not work here).

+## A note on (the wonderful) Codable
+### Decoding
+- Codable is the bridge between JSON and swift.
+Say we have JSON coming in from an API representing Weather data.
+We can convert this JSON into a `struct` by defining a `struct` that matches the incoming JSON.
+Then, all we need to do is use the `JSONDecoder` to decode the json, which matches the `Weather` type.
+The
+JSON is **decoded** into a swift construct that we can access within our codebase.
+This is typically used to GET data from an API.

+### Encoding
+- We can go from Swift to JSON by using the `JSONEncoder`.
+This process is essentially decoding in reverse, as we can go from a `struct` to `JSON`.
+This is used to send data TO an API using POST or PUT for example.